This guide will help you learn more about customer loyalty programs and how they can be used to elevate your store and build a loyal customer base.

-A loyalty program is a combined responsibility between marketing, customer service, stock control and dispatch, operations and the board.
+The best loyalty programs are a combined responsibility between marketing, customer service, stock control and dispatch, operations and the board.
 It should become part of your DNA and your company-wide culture.
-Below is a breakdown of how each team can use and manage your loyalty program.
+Below is a breakdown of how each team can use and manage different loyalty program types.

+There are many different types of loyalty programs.
 A tiered loyalty program is a sure way to boost program engagement and gives members motivation to keep interacting with your program.
 Each tier should offer exclusive rewards that are not accessible at other levels.
-You could even create “hidden tiers” that will surprise and delight your customers when they unlock them.
+You could even use loyalty program gamification to create “hidden tiers” that will surprise and delight your customers when they unlock them.

 Criteria for progressing to the next tier could include; reaching a points threshold, total spend during the customer’s lifetime or certain on-site activities.
 If customers know there is more to your loyalty program that’s attainable, they’re more likely to take the actions to reach it and, therefore, engage with your loyalty program.

 The LoyaltyLion Academy shows more ways you can encourage participation with your loyalty program.
 Join now and become the go-to loyalty expert in your business.